adshares/adpay/README.md

 </p>

-Adpay is a back-end service for valuating events.
+AdPay is a back-end service for valuating events.
 It accepts requests from [AdServer](https://github.com/adshares/adserver) internally.

 ## Quick Start